ircdocs/irc-rfcs/README.md

 I hope to (when it's good and ready) submit this document to the IETF and get a new RFC more closely describing how IRC works these days.

-The 'backup plan' if it won't get accepted is to just try and turn it into a "Modern IRC" document for the IRCv3 WG instead.
+The 'backup plan' is to just try and turn it into a "Modern IRC" document for the IRCv3 WG instead.